nhsuk/nhsuk-frontend/docs/installation/installing-with-npm.md

 ## Configuration

-You will need to import a couple of things into your project before you can start using NHS.UK Frontend.
+You will need to import a couple of things into your project before you can start using NHS.UK Frontend:

 - [Importing styles](#importing-styles)
 - [Importing JavaScript](#importing-javascript)